Esports: Television

 Especially since the popularization of streaming in esports, organizations no longer prioritize television coverage, preferring online streaming websites such as Twitch.
 Ongamenet continues to broadcast as an esports channel in South Korea, but MBCGame was taken off the air in 2012.
 Riot Games' Dustin Beck stated that "TV's not a priority or a goal", and DreamHack's Tomas Hermansson said "esports have [been proven] to be successful on internet streaming [services]."

 On the night before the finals of The International 2014 in August, ESPN3 broadcast a half-hour special profiling the tournament.
 In 2015, ESPN2 broadcast Heroes of the Dorm, the grand finals of the Heroes of the Storm collegiate tournament.
 The first-place team from the University of California, Berkeley received tuition for each of the team's players, paid for by Blizzard and Tespa.
 The top four teams won gaming equipment and new computers.
 This was the first time an esport had ever been broadcast on a major American television network.
 The broadcast was an attempt to broaden the appeal of esports by reaching viewers who would not normally come across it.
 However, the broadcast was met with a few complaints.
 Those living outside of the United States were unable to view the tournament.
 Additionally, the tournament could not be viewed online via streams, cutting off a large portion of viewers from the main demographic in the process.

 In September 2015, Turner Broadcasting partnered with WME/IMG.
 In December 2015, the partnered companies announced two seasons of the ELeague, a Counter-Strike: Global Offensive league based in North America including 15 teams from across the world competing for a $1,200,000 prize pool each 10-week season.
-The tournament, filmed at Turner's studios in Atlanta, Georgia, is simultaneously streamed on online streaming websites and TBS on Friday nights.
+The tournament, filmed at Turner's studios in Atlanta, Georgia, was simultaneously streamed on online streaming websites and TBS on Friday nights.